brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

       years.
 The Juilliard School of Drama commissioned and produced Mr. Mills’ play The Serpent and the Dove.
 He has also recorded his poetry on ESPN and RCA Records.
-  - person: michael-cavuto
-    event_bio: Michael Cavuto is a poet from Philadelphia currently living in Brooklyn.
-He is a founding member of the Toronto-based pure sound collective Sex Panic!
-With Dale Smith and Hoa Nguyen, he edits the Slow Poetry in America Newsletter.
 date: 2020-10-21 13:00:00 -0500
 end_date: 2020-10-21 14:00:00 -0500
 series: 156